Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Numerical examples

 \subsubsection{Field reconstruction}

-We first use Kriging to reconstruct $\bm F$ based on the eight observation data sets.
-Figure~\ref{fig:branin_krig}(a) presents the reconstructed field $\bm F_r$ by Kriging, and Figure~\ref{fig:branin_krig}(b) depicts the RMSE of this reconstruction, which shows the error from the statistical point of view.
-The difference $\bm F_r-\bm F$ is shown in Figure~\ref{fig:branin_krig}(c), which quantifies the $\hat y$ deviation from the ground truth.
-Apparently, this reconstruction deviates considerably from $\bm F$ in Figure~\ref{fig:branin_truth}, especially in the region $[0, 0.5]\times [0.5, 1]$.
-This is consistent with Figure~\ref{fig:branin_krig}(b) as the RMSE is large in this region.
+We first use Kriging with the eight observation data sets.
+Figure~\ref{fig:branin_krig}~(b) presents the resulting $\hy$, and Figure~\ref{fig:branin_krig}~(c) depicts corresponding $\hs$.
+The difference $\hy-\ey$ is shown in Figure~\ref{fig:branin_krig}~(d), which quantifies the $\hy$ deviation from the ground truth.
+Apparently, this reconstruction deviates considerably from $\ey$ in Figure~\ref{fig:branin_krig}~(a), especially in the region $[0, 0.5]\times [0.5, 1]$.
+This is consistent with Figure~\ref{fig:branin_krig}(c) as $\hs$ is large in this region.
 This is because there is no observation in this region.
-We later show that adding observations guided by active learning increases the reconstruction accuracy.

-Next, we assume that based on ``domain knowledge", $f(x, y)$ is partially known, i.e., its form is known, but the coefficients $b$ and $q$ are unknown.
+Next, we assume that based on ``domain knowledge", $f(x, y)$ is partially known, e.g., its form is known, but the coefficients $b$ and $q$ are unknown.
 Then, we treat these coefficients as random fields $\hat b$ and $\hat q$, which indicates that the field $f$ is described by a random function $\hat f: D\times\Omega\rightarrow\mathbb{R}$: